www.troop2el.org

 Welcome to Troop 2!

-By becoming a parent of a Boy Scout, you are setting your son out on the grand adventure of Scouting.
-This is a tremendously important and rewarding endeavor that you will be able to share with him.
+By becoming a parent of a Scout, you are setting your youth out on the grand adventure of Scouting.
+This is a tremendously important and rewarding endeavor that you will be able to share with them.

 What Does a Scout Do in Troop 2?